Georgegriff/griffadev/src/posts/building-dynamic-static-sites/building-dynamic-static-sites.md

 ![Netlify CMS showing defined playlists](/images/netlify-cms-videos.png "Each of these entries contains a name, id and description.")

-The first step to getting my playlists into 11ty is to define them as a collection, to do this inside of the `src/playlists` folder i create a [playlists.json](https://github.com/Georgegriff/cgguitar-site/blob/main/src/playlists/playlists.json).
+The first step to getting my playlists into 11ty is to define them as a collection, to do this inside of the `src/playlists` folder I create a [playlists.json](https://github.com/Georgegriff/cgguitar-site/blob/main/src/playlists/playlists.json).

 ```js
 {